 National Park entrance fees apply in Red Rock National Conservation area.
 Hours of operations vary by season.
-See Red Rock NCA Home Page Note that there is no fee station to access this trailhead!
+See Red Rock NCA Home Page

 There is a campground located south of SR159 two miles east of the entrance to RRCNCA.
 There is no developed campground within Red Rock NCA, although backcountry camping with a permit is allowed.

 We chose to head around the south end of Kraft Mountain to keep the vertical totals to a minimum since there are two significant ridges between the trailhead and the base of Pincushion.
 From that point, having avoided climbing across the ridge that includes Kraft Mountain, there are various options, but perhaps the easiest is to cross the next ridge

 After hiking across the desert for a mile or so, you will reach the base of the mountain and start working your way up and to your right.
 We found a good traverse around the mountain at about 5,800’ elevation.
 Work along this traverse until you are almost beneath the Pinnacle which will eventually be visible about 1,000’ above you.
 From this area there is a climbable break in a cliff system that wraps the mountain and a cairn at the base will reinforce that this is a good spot to start heading up to the Pinnacle staying a bit left of it as you ascend.